zntheory/itu-bds-sdse/lessons/01-golang-introduction/C-what-is-go.md

-# What is go?
+# What is Go?

-- It was created by Google in 2011.
+- Created by Google in 2007—First released in 2012
+- New language
+- Open-source
+- Multi-platform

+> Designed by: Ken Thompson, Rob Pike, Robert Griesemer @ Google